Italian

 Common Area: Language Studies

-Designed for students with no previous study of Italian language, this course provides an overview of basic Italian grammar with an emphasis on oral and written communication, listening comprehension, and reading.
-Five class hours weekly.
+Designed for students with no knowledge of Italian language, this course provides an overview of basic Italian grammar with an emphasis on oral and written communication, listening comprehension, and reading.
+Five class hours weekly and laboratory practice.

 ITAL 201